Yes No Share to Facebook

 What Are the Consequences of Swearing a False Affidavit in Toronto?

-Question: What are the potential penalties for swearing a false affidavit in Toronto?
+Question: What are the consequences of swearing a false affidavit in Toronto?

 Title: What Are the Consequences of Swearing a False Affidavit in Toronto?
 Potential Consequences: